 Figure 6.3.3.6.3-1: Single SRS time mask for NR UL transmission

-For SRS transmission mapped to two OFDM symbols the ON power is defined as the mean power for each symbol duration excluding any transient period.
-See Figure 6.3.3.6.3-2
+For SRS transmission mapped to two or more OFDM symbols the ON power is defined as the mean power for each symbol duration excluding any transient period.
+For consecutive SRS transmissions without power change, Figure 6.3.3.6.3-2 applies.